andriivasylchenko/jenkins-s390x-docker/README.md

 Uses a full (pre-packaged with features) image of [WebSphere Application Server Liberty Profile](https://hub.docker.com/r/s390x/websphere-liberty) (usually called wlp or liberty) for s390x.
 Jenkins 2.235.4 war file downloaded from [official location](https://www.jenkins.io/download/) and placed into _dropins_ folder that is monitored for applications by default.
 _jvm.options_ file copied from this repo with settings to:
-* bypass initial _Unlock Jenkins_ screen (which forses users to get temp password from container runtime)
+* bypass initial _Unlock Jenkins_ screen (which forces users to get temp password from container runtime)
 * set default _JENKINS_HOME_ location
 * set maximum memory allocation pool (optional)